vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0391
 Learn thoroughly what should be learnt.
 And having learnt, stand according to that.
-NV
+(N.V.K.
+Ashraf)

 0392
 They say: Numbers and other one called Letters
 Are the two eyes to live with. *
-VC, PS
+(V.C.
+Kulandai Swamy), (P.S.
+Sundaram)

 0393
 Only the learned have eyes.
 The unlearned have two sores on their face! *
-PS
+(P.S.
+Sundaram)
 Yes
 0394
 It is the prowess of scholars that meetings bring delight And departures leave memories. *
-SS
+(Satguru  Subramuniyaswami)

 0395
 The learned learn to humble, like destitute before the rich;
 Only the low never learn.
-NV, SB
+(N.V.K.
+Ashraf), ( Shuddhananda Bharatiar)

 0396
 The more you dig a sand-spring, more the flow.
 The more you learn more the wisdom.
-NV
+(N.V.K.
+Ashraf)

 0397
 Why does one stop learning till he dies
 When it makes all lands and place his?
-PS
+(P.S.
+Sundaram)

 0398
 The learning acquired in one birth
 Protects a man in the next seven. *
-PS
+(P.S.
+Sundaram)

 0399
 Seeing that what delights him delights the world,
 Gets a scholar also delighted. *
-PS
+(P.S.
+Sundaram)

 0400
 The wealth that never declines is learning.
 All others are not riches.
-PS, DL
+(P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus)

 Notes:
 393. Compare with couple 575 where Valluvar uses the same idea to emphasize compassion in eyes: “Compassion is an ornament of the eyes.
-Without it eyes are deemed sores” (SS)
+Without it eyes are deemed sores” ((Satguru  Subramuniyaswami))
-397. SI's alternate translation: "The learned can feel at home everywhere.
+397. (K.R.
+Srinivasa Iyengar)'s alternate translation: "The learned can feel at home everywhere.
 Why then shun learning all one's life?"

 041
 Illiteracy